Kaplan MT / Harimau

-Kaplan MT or Harimau is a lightweight tank jointly developed by Turkish manufacturer FNSS and Indonesian manufacturer PT Pindad.
+Kaplan MT or Harimau is a medium tank jointly developed by Turkish manufacturer FNSS and Indonesian manufacturer Pindad.
 The development program name for the tank is Modern Medium Weight Tank (MMWT).
 The tank itself is called Kaplan MT by Turkey and Harimau by Indonesia, both meaning "tiger".

 History

 The governments of Indonesia and Turkey first agreed in May 2015 to jointly develop the MMWT for the Indonesian Army at a reported cost of 30 million US dollars.
 The development phase of the program was expected to take up to 37 months, with the first prototype being built in Turkey, and the second in Indonesia.
-The intellectual property of the design was agreed upon to be shared between the two governments.
+It was agreed that the two countries would jointly own the intellectual property of the design.

-On 1 November 2016, during the 2016 Indo Defence expo, the first model of the tank was unveiled, along with some technical specifications.
-Most notably, the vehicles overall weight was reported to be around 35 tonnes, and the main armament would be provided by a Belgian-made turret developed by CMI Defence featuring a 105 mm rifled barrel, capable of firing a wide range of projectiles.
+On 1 November 2016, during the 2016 Indo Defence Expo, the first model of the tank was unveiled, along with some technical specifications.
+Most notably, the vehicle's overall weight was reported to be around 35 tonnes, and the main armament would be provided by a Belgian-made turret developed by CMI Defence featuring a 105 mm rifled barrel, capable of firing a wide range of projectiles.

 On 9 May 2017 at the IDEF 2017 expo, the first prototype of the tank was revealed.
 The tank can be fitted with either a Cockerill XC-8 105mm concept turret or Cockerill 3105 modular turret.
 Additionally, the tank utilizes modular armor, allowing for quick replacement upon damage.

 On 5 September 2018, the general manager of FNSS told Turkey's Anadolu Agency that the tank had passed months of required qualification tests for the Indonesian Army, and was ready for mass production.
 He stated that the first batch of 20 to 25 tanks could be ordered as early as late 2018, and that the full number of tanks to be produced would likely fall between 200 and 400.